Sweet Hotel in a Sweet Town

 The view of the trees and garden and river was nice.
 It was all pretty peaceful out there... just a few muffled squeals, now and then.
 That was off to the left, coming from the kids inside the tower, sliding down the enclosed water slides.
 Funny.

 There was another odd thing about our room.

-The wall decor made me think we had accidentally stepped into someone's personally decorated timeshare room.
+The wall decor made me think we had accidentally stepped into someone's personally decorated timeshare unit.
 I'm fine with some dated decor and slightly musty carpet.
 Don and I would stay only at Marriotts, if we had those concerns.
-But there were so many framed photos?
+But why were there so many framed photos?